UBS slashes price target on JD.com Inc. [JD] – find out why.

 UBS have made an estimate for JD.com Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 13, 2023.

-JD.com Inc. [JD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.12.
-With this latest performance, JD shares gained by 4.69% in over the last four-week period, additionally sinking by -39.22% over the last 6 months – not to mention a drop of -47.37% in the past year of trading.
+JD.com Inc. [JD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.11.
+With this latest performance, JD shares dropped by -5.27% in over the last four-week period, additionally sinking by -45.90% over the last 6 months – not to mention a drop of -42.10% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and JD.com Inc. [JD] shares currently have an operating margin of +1.75 and a Gross Margin at +13.90.
 JD.com Inc.’s Net Margin is presently recorded at +0.99.